Jinwooooo/jinwooooo-blog/_posts/2018-10-22-browndust-arena-formation-:-granhildr-support-formation.md

 ### What formations / stratgies do I use while I invest in my Traitorous Trinity?

 This is the part I can't help you out very well, this is very specific to the user's available unit and meta.
-However, I will try to make a small list of strategies you could use.
+However, I made a small list of general strategies you could use.

 **All Traitorous Trinity Skill Level Lower than 3**